lilab-bcb/cumulus/docs/smart_seq_2.rst

 	  - "gs://fc-e0000000-0000-0000-0000-000000000000/smartseq2_output"
 	  -
 	* - **reference**
 	  - Reference transcriptome to align reads to.
-Currently we only have ``GRCh38`` for human and ``GRCm38`` for mouse
+Acceptable values:

+	  	- Pre-created genome references: "GRCh38" for human; "GRCm38" and "mm10" for mouse.
+	  	- Create a custom genome reference using `smartseq2_create_reference workflow <./smart_seq_2.html#custom-genome>`_, and specify its Google bucket URL here.
-	  - GRCh38
+	  - | "GRCh38", or
+	    | "gs://fc-e0000000-0000-0000-0000-000000000000/rsem_ref.tar.gz"
 	  -
 	* - smartseq2_version
-	  - SMART-Seq2 docker version
+	  - SMART-Seq2 version to use.
+Versions available: 1.0.0.
 	  - "1.0.0"
 	  - "1.0.0"
+	* - docker_registry
+	  - Docker registry to use.
+Options:

+	  	- "cumulusprod/" for Docker Hub images;

+	  	- "quay.io/cumulus/" for backup images on Red Hat registry.
+	  - "cumulusprod/"
+	  - "cumulusprod/"
 	* - zones
 	  - Google cloud zones
-	  - "us-east1-b us-east1-c us-east1-d"
-	  - "us-east1-b us-east1-c us-east1-d"
+	  - "us-east1-d us-west1-a us-west1-b"
+	  - "us-east1-d us-west1-a us-west1-b"
 	* - num_cpu
 	  - Number of cpus to request for one node
 	  - 4